sothach/chameleon/docs/solution.md

 optimize will also be recorded: success or failure, and in the former case, the solution returned.

 ## Akka-streams & Processing pipeline
-Based on the the 'pipes & filter' enterprise pattern, the implementation of the solution can be visualized by the following flow:
+Based on the the 'pipes & filters' enterprise pattern, the implementation of the solution can be visualized by the following flow:

 ```